crashoverride777/swifty-ads/README.md

         requestBuilder: SwiftyAdsRequestBuilder(),
         consentStatusDidChange: { status in
             print("The consent status has changed")
-            // Update mediation networks with under age of consent and other settings if required,
+            // Update mediation networks for GDPR if required
-            // for example when not using IAB TCF v2 framework in Google funding choices
             // See mediation network documentation
         },
         completion: { result in
             switch result {
             case .success(let consentStatus):
-                print("Setup successful")
-                // Ads can now be displayed
+                print("Configure successful with consent status")

+                // Configure mediation networks for GDPR and COPPA if required
+                // See mediation network documentation

+                // After mediation partners are configured ads can be displayed and we can try to preload them for the 1st time
+                SwiftyAds.shared.preloadAds()

             case .failure(let error):
                 print("Setup error: \(error)")
             }